Dineshmoorthi27/NETWORK-ANOMALY-DETECTION/README.md

 4. CIC Flowmeter

-# To run this project use
+# To run this project use this command in pychram terminal
 streamlit run main.py